-Protected Areas, Critical Biodiversity Areas and Ecological Support Areas are referred to as the Biodiversity Priority Areas (Table 10).
-Central to the CBA Map is a series of land use guidelines (Section 4).
+Protected Areas, Critical Biodiversity Areas and Ecological Support Areas are referred to as the biodiversity priority areas Central to the CBA Map is a series of land use guidelines (Section 4).

 The broad objective of the CBA Map is to ensure appropriate land use planning for sustainable development, to reduce cumulative impacts on biodiversity and to promote integrated management of natural resources.